Danburen/VeloChatX/docs/common/en/changelog/Stable 2.0.0 release.md

 ### Changes
 - Used the latest LP API and Velocity API
 - when using placeholders in English, they are not forcibly converted to lowercase

+##[2.0.5] - [2025.10.25]
+### Fixed
+- Fixed the null pointer exception caused by missing key value pairs when the player's message is set to global.
+### Changes
+- Now the default is to enable full-service chat.